Utilities for controlling the stack order of an element.

 <div class="z-0 ...">01</div>

-table of components
+The z-index table of Bootstrap components

 While not a part of Bootstrap’s grid system, z-indexes play an important part in how our components overlay and interact with one another.

-, the CSS property that helps control layout by providing a third axis to arrange content.
-We utilize a default z-index scale in Bootstrap that’s been designed to properly layer navigation
+Several Bootstrap components utilize z-index, the CSS property that helps control layout by providing a third axis to arrange content.
+We utilize a default z-index scale in Bootstrap that’s been designed to properly layer navigation, tooltips and popovers, modals, and more.

 We don’t encourage customization of these individual values; should you change one, you likely need to change them all.